"It's a great day!"

 That's what I have woke up each morning of this week telling myself.
 Such a simple phrase has gone a long way in changing my attitude and setting the mood for the rest of that day.

-My pastor, Cory Porterfield, preached a message one Sunday called "Celebrate the Win."
+Our newly-installed pastor, Cory Porterfield, preached a message this Sunday called "Celebrate the Win."
 In his message, he told the story he was told recently of Bishop Billy McCool of Knoxville, Tennessee, who back in the '70s started a slogan, "It's a great day," across the city on billboards and radio broadcasts.
 Bishop McCool did not place his church logo or church name on the billboards or flyers because he did not see it as an opportunity to necessarily grow his church, but rather to uplift those who were hurting.

 A nurse manager called Pastor Porterfield and asked him to come speak to the staff, specifically those who were closest to Haley, hoping it would do some good.
 Pastor Porterfield told those in attendance at the meeting the same story of Bishop McCool and how it changed the way the people of Knoxville looked at life everyday as they drove by one of those billboards or heard that phrase on the radio.